NiekD/pilight-addons/functions/README.md

 ```
 Such a list can be a fixed string as shown above, or a device variable.
 The needle can be a number, string or a device variable.

-The LOOKUP function is most useful when used with webswitch devices returning multiple parameter values, but it can also help to simplify your rules.
+The LOOKUP function can be used to convert/translate device values, but is most useful when used with webswitch devices returning multiple parameter values (see advanced example).
 ## Usage
 ### Translation of device variables
 Let's say we want to display the state of one of our devices in a label in our own language.
 As an example, we could have in our config: